-- With 57% of global gas consumption and production, APEC members are at the centre of the global natural gas dynamics. - China and the US are driving gas demand growth. - While the shale revolution has substantially changed gas demand in the US, the impact of US LNG exports is still relatively limited. - China gas demand will keep growing to become the main gas importer and later the main LNG importer, as well. - After sluggish developments of new LNG projects in recent years, linked to low LNG prices in Asia, supply and demand balance could become tight in the early 2020s as demand in China and Southeast Asia continues to grow. - Three dynamics to follow: - 1.
+- With 57% of global gas consumption and production, APEC members are at the centre of the global natural gas dynamics. - China and the US are driving gas demand growth. - While the shale revolution has substantially changed gas demand in the US, the impact of US LNG exports is still relatively limited compared to its potential. - China gas demand will keep growing to become the world's largest gas importer and later the biggest LNG importer in the next 5 years. - After sluggish developments of new LNG projects in recent years, linked to low LNG prices in Asia, supply and demand balance could become tight in the early 2020s as demand in China and Southeast Asia continues to grow. - Three dynamics to follow: - 1.
 Russian piped and LNG exports to China and their impact. - 2.
 China's actions on increasing domestic pipeline infrastructure, further regasification and storage capacity as well as pricing mechanisms. - 3.
 US LNG exports and their competitiveness in global markets, particularly in Asia.

-Thank you for your attention! diego.rivera@aperc.ieej.or.jp http://aperc.ieej.or.jp/
+Thank you for your kind attention.

+diego.rivera@aperc.ieej.or.jp

+https://aperc.ieej.or.jp/